 DBT.
 Dialectical behavior therapy (DBT) combines CBT methods with mindfulness.
 The core of the practice is about finding a new way of perceiving pain, including difficult emotions and thoughts.
 Rather than challenging thoughts (although reality testing is a supplementary technique), DBT asks individuals to cease their judgment of thoughts and feelings, helping them become less reactive and more at peace.
 It is also very useful in helping addicts manage urges which may at first seem insurmountable.

-A focus is also placed on occupational therapies, which train a substance user to schedule their days in a healthy manner, with goals and commitments, as well as backup plans and crisis management.
+A focus is also placed on occupational therapies, which train substance users to schedule their days in a healthy manner, with goals and commitments, as well as backup plans and crisis management.
 This comes in handy for people suffering from mental illness, as they learn to live a successful, fulfilled life on their own terms, without falling back into old patterns the moment a crisis occurs.

 Addiction is known to be a family illness.
 One way or another, the whole family is affected, and in order for the individual to recover, some work needs to be done with the family.
 Family therapy has therefore become a significant part of addiction treatment.

 This is as helpful for individuals struggling with mental illness.
-A tough family situation can be a constant barrier against progress, as the person finds that unhealthy habits and coping mechanisms a natural alternative to family dysfunction.
+A tough family situation can be a constant barrier against progress, as the person finds unhealthy habits and coping mechanisms a natural alternative to family dysfunction.
 On the other hand, a healthy family can provide the support that helps the person progress, growing along with their family.
-Instead of family being an obstacle, they become a helpful part of maintaining mental wellness.
+Instead of the family being an obstacle, they become a helpful part of maintaining mental wellness.

 Mental Health Treatment in Drug Rehab